O-One-EGY/.github/profile/README.md

 ## ✊ Final Note

-DAMEN is not trying to look like a company.
+O-one is not trying to look like a company.
 We are here to build one — from the product up, not the org chart down.

 **We don’t do management.
 We do engineering.**